Talofa lava!

 To recruit workers from Samoa under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be approved as a PALM scheme employer.

-Alternatively, an employer may wish to engage workers through a PALM scheme approved labour hire company
+Alternatively, an employer may wish to engage workers through a PALM scheme approved labour hire company.

 Find out more about becoming a PALM scheme employer.

 PALM scheme employers can recruit workers through the Labour and Employment Export Division (LEEP) work-ready pool or via direct recruitment.
+Any recruitment outside of this pathway requires notification to LEEP for their endorsement.

 LEEP is part of the Ministry of Finance, and recruits, processes and prepares workers for overseas employment.